Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Proof of Lemma

-\begin{lemma} Let $\cC$ and $\deltaTwoBP$ be defined as in Lemma~\ref{lemma:Naive}.
-Let $\DTwoBP$ be the realized erasure rate in an application of BP at the relay (see Definition~\ref{def:erasure rate}).
-Then the following holds for large enough $n$ (the probability being over the random selection of $\cC$), with probability at least $1-\exp(-\beta/2\cdot n^{1/3})$,
+The following lemma, which is based on~\cite[Theorem~3.107]{Urbanke_Book}, relates $\DRelayBP$ and $\deltaRelayBP$. \begin{lemma} Let $\cC$ and $\deltaRelayBP$ be defined as in Lemma~\ref{lemma:Naive}, and let $\DRelayBP$ be defined as above.
+Then the following two inequalities hold for large enough $n$ with probability at least $1-\exp(-\tau \sqrt{n})$ (the probability being over the random selection of $\cC$, see Remark~\ref{remark:1}).